cloudkrish/LambdaRepo/README.md

-Microservices developed for Data retrieval operations using AWS Lambda functions and API gateway
+Microservices developed for Data retrieval operations using AWS Lambda functions and API Gateway

 • Purpose: To perform CURD operations on Database via API calls